Consumption, savings and investment: plan and multiply

 Consumption is the immediate use of available income to satisfy needs and wants.
 It's not a bad thing, but several expenses that seem necessary to us but are, in practice, superfluous, prevent us from saving.

 A crucial first step at this stage is to answer three simple questions: How much do I earn?
-How much does it cost?
+How much does I spend?
 And within those expenses, what is truly essential?

-A simple budget – created in Excel or an app – helps to become aware of fixed and variable expenses, but also of dispensable ones; and to find out how much we will be able to save.
+A simple budget – created in Excel or in an app – helps make us aware of fixed and variable expenses, but also of dispensable ones, and to find out how much we could save.

 Savings: the first step towards future goals

-Savings are the portion of income that we don't use for consumption, and without savings, there is no investment.
+Savings are the part of income that we do not use for consumption, and without savings, there is no investment.

 Savings typically serve two main purposes:

-• Medium and long-term goals – achieving objectives related to housing, education, personal projects, or retirement.
+- Medium and long-term goals – to achieve goals related to housing, education, personal projects, or retirement.

 However, saving money, by itself, is rarely enough.